 In addition, you need to continue to adhere to the other requirements of law, such as labor and employment, health and privacy requirements.

-For further assistance with the specific business impacts of COVID-19, please contact a member of the Coronavirus (COVID-19) Response Team or the Phillips Lytle attorney with whom you have a relationship.
+For further assistance with the specific business impacts of COVID-19, please contact the Phillips Lytle attorney with whom you have a relationship or any other Phillips Lytle attorney who can assist you during these times of uncertainty.